athenarc/bip-services-api/README.md

 # BIP!
-Finder API
+Services API

-RESTful API for accessing citation-based impact indicators from the BIP!
-(Beyond Impact Paper) database.
+RESTful API for accessing citation-based impact indicators the BIP!
+Services.
 This service provides ranking scores and bibliometric indicators for scientific publications.

 ## Table of Contents